-Amounts due within one year \$ 5,126

-Amounts due in more than one year and less than five years 6,835
+Amounts due within one year Amounts due in more than one year and less than five years \$ 5,126 6,835 Amounts due in more than one year and less than live years 11.961

-\$ 11 061

 16. SEGMENTED INFORMATION

 The Company's operations consist of three main segments; Insurance Services, CarCostCanada, and Information Technology (IT).
 The Insurance Service division derives its revenue from the sale of total-loss replacement vehicle reports to major Canadian insurance companies.
 The revenues earned by the combined Retail, Dealer and Advertising/Marketing divisions are a single reportable segment on the basis of CarCostCanada.com, which is the common platform used to generate revenues, either directly or indirectly, for these divisions.
 The IT division comprises web and email hosting, dedicated servers, technical support and network support services (for both internal and retail sales), and the resale of hardware and software solutions.